textpattern/textpattern.github.io/tags/file_download_downloads.md

 </p>
 ~~~

-### Example 2: Display the number of downloads of a particular article
+### Example 2: Display the number of downloads of a particular file

 ~~~ html
 <txp:file_download_list id="#">